Byzantine army: Pronoiars

 Pronoiar troops began to appear during the twelfth century, particularly during the reign of the emperor Manuel I Komnenos (1143–1180).
 These were soldiers paid in land instead of money, but they did not operate under the old theme system of the middle Byzantine period.
 Pronoiai developed into essentially a license to tax the citizens who lived within the boundaries of the grant (the paroikoi).
 Pronoiars (those who had been granted a pronoia) became something like tax collectors, who were allowed to keep some of the revenue they collected.

 These men are therefore generally considered to have been the Byzantine equivalent of western knights: part soldiers, part local rulers.
-However, it is important to note that the emperor was still the legal owner of the Pronoiars' land.
+However, the emperor was still the legal owner of the Pronoiars' land.
 Usually cavalry, pronoiars would have been equipped with mail armour, lances, and horse barding.
 Manuel re-equipped his heavy cavalry in western style at some point during his reign; it is likely that many of these troops would have been pronoiars.
 These troops became particularly common after 1204, in the service of the Empire of Nicaea in western Asia Minor.